Current Status of Education Development Charges

 Residential additions and conversions

-We do not charge EDCs on basic additions to homes, like adding a sunroom.
-Sometimes if you add more units to a home, a charge applies.
-If you convert a home within 12 months of moving in, a charge applies.
+We do not charge EDCs on basic home additions, like a sunroom.
+Sometimes, a charge applies if you add more units to a home.
+A charge applies if you convert a home within 12 months of moving in.
 We do not charge if you add:

 • one to two new units to a single-detached home